-NOTE FOR 3.7.4: In the Mining Standard there was a second requirement in this criterion.
-It duplicated what is required in 3.7.1.1, so it is not included.
+NOTE FOR 3.7.4: In the Mining Standard this duplicated what is required in 3.7.1.1, so it is not included.

 - 3.7.4.1.
 The company shall not remove any tangible nonreplicable cultural heritage, unless all of the following conditions are met: - a.
 There are no technically or financially feasible alternatives to removal; - b.
-The overall benefits of the project conclusively outweigh the anticipated cultural heritage loss from removal: and - c.
+The overall benefits of the project conclusively outweigh the anticipated cultural heritage loss from removal; and - c.
 Any removal of cultural heritage is conducted using the best available technique.